kolbasa/git-repo-watcher/README.md

 There are three properties that must be set:
 ```
-REPO_NAME="Git Repo Watcher" # For logging purposes
+REPO_NAME="Repo Watcher"     # For logging purposes
-DIR_TO_SYNC_IN="../test-dir" # The directory path of your git repository
+DIR_TO_SYNC_IN="repo-dir"    # The directory path of your git repository
 BRANCH_TO_SYNC="master"      # The git branch you want to keep in sync
 ```

 If you want to watch multiple repositories, just copy the script file, rename it accordingly and adjust your configuration.
+Do not use the same name on multiple copies.

+It also works with private repositories.
+At startup, the program will execute the command `git fetch` to cache you credentials with `git config --global credential.helper`.

 ### Usage